 The technology landscape has skyrocketed in the last few years with new and exciting entrants promising new ways to solve unique challenges we never knew we had.
 There is of course a lot of competition amongst vendors, particularly within the sales technology domain.

 The fundamental things you need to consider when implementing new technologies is:

 - Can it integrate with my existing stack?

 - How long will the onboarding process be?

 - Who is going to train my employees to use it?

-From years witnessing the expense of implementing the wrong technology or receiving resistance from sales teams my advice would be to collaborate on the decision and assess the needs the technology meets for each department.
+From years witnessing the expense of implementing the wrong technology or receiving resistance from sales teams, our advice would be to collaborate on the decision and assess the needs the technology meets for each department.

 The most effective company cultures value people, provide career growth, adapt to meet customer needs, and deliver great results to shareholders.
 But a lot of culture is subjective.
 Find the culture that works best for your company and your employees.